New protections for California's aquifers are reshaping the state's Central Valley

 The limits on that water use will force many farmers to scrap practices that relied on unfettered access to that shrinking underground reservoir.
 "It's unsustainable to continue over-drafting the aquifer the way we are," said Rick Cosyns, a farmer near the town of Madera, just north of Fresno.
 "It's just a race to the bottom."
 (Cosyns was interviewed in August.
 He died unexpectedly on Sept.
 7.)

 This year's drought hit hard and fast.
 With rivers running low, there's little "surface water" available for agriculture.
-As a result, farmers' pumps are running hard this summer.
-Big pipes that emerge from the ground alongside fields and orchards are delivering powerful gushers of water.
-State-wide, farmers are expected to pump an extra six to seven million additional acre-feet of water this year, above what they normally use.
+As a result, farmers' pumps ran hard this summer.
+Big pipes that emerge from the ground alongside fields and orchards delivered powerful gushers of water.
+State-wide, farmers to pumped an estimated six to seven million additional acre-feet of water this year, above what they normally use.
 (An acre-foot of water is 325,851 gallons.)

 It kept fields and orchards green and productive, but there's collateral damage.
 Those deep agricultural wells suck the water out from underneath smaller domestic wells, like the one at Esther Espinoza's house outside the small town of Riverdale.
 "I see how the big pumps are pumping water, and we don't have water.
 It's something so sad for me," Espinoza says.
 "We have water for nothing.
 For the bathroom, or the kitchen.
 It's something which is so necessary, [that] we don't have."